-Non-pharmacological methods, like maintaining a good fluid hydration status and inhaling steam, can also reduce the viscosity of mucous secretions.
+Non-pharmacological methods, like maiming a good fluid hydration status and inhaling steam, can also reduce the viscosity of mucous secretions.

-Oral decongestants
+Oral decongestants:

-Oral sympathomimetic, systemic decongestants, like pseudoephedrine, phenylpropanolamine and phenylephrine are now mainly available in combination in South Africa.
-Oral decongestants should only be used for a short period of time and as symptomatic relief for acute coryza.
-Topical agents are preferred as they have reduced systemic side-effects.
-Clear warnings should be given to patients about the use of oral decongestants with alcohol or certain drugs like sedatives.
+Oral sympathomimetic, systemic decongestants, like pseudoephedrine phenylpropanolamine and phenylephrine are now mainly available in combination in South Africa.5 Alternative choices includes Adco flupain® in paediatrics and Corenza C® for adults (Corenza para-C® for adults with an aspirin allergy).
+Oral decongestants should only be used for a short period of time and as symptomatic relief for acute coryza, as part of flu and influenza.
+Topical agents are preferred as they have reduced systemic side-effects.1 Clear warnings should be given to patients about the use of oral decongestants with alcohol or certain drugs like sedatives.^{13,17}

-Nasal decongestants
+Nasal decongestants:

 Nasal congestion, a result of vasodilation and oedema of the nasal mucosa, can be alleviated using alpha-1 adrenergic agonists topically (nasal sprays) or orally.
-These topical decongestants are actually vasoconstrictors and compared to a placebo have shown a reduction in airway resistance.
-1.5,13,17
+These topical decongestants are actually vasoconstrictors and compared to a placebo have shown a reduction in airway resistance.^{1,5,13,17}